-What percentage can an Offer in Compromise reduce your taxes by?
+What percentage can an IRS offer in compromise reduce your taxes by?

 Trick question.
-You see there is no set percentage to settling an IRS tax debt with an Offer in Compromise.
-In the simplest terms, an IRS Offer in Compromise will be approved when what you can afford to pay is less than what you owe.
-There is no 10% rule or anything like that that many junk mail purveyors claim.
-In theory if all you could afford to pay the IRS was $10,000.00, if would not matter if you owed the IRS $100,000 or $1,000,000, your Offer in Compromise amount would be $10,000.
-And if you owed the IRS $10,000 you would be paying the IRS in full.
+There is no set percentage for settling an IRS tax debt with an offer in compromise.
+In the simplest terms, an IRS offer in compromise will be approved when what you can actually afford to pay is less than what you owe.
+There is no 10% rule, regardless of what many junk mailers like to claim.
+In theory, if all you could afford to pay the IRS is $10,000, it wouldn’t matter if you owed $100,000 or $1,000,000, as your offer in compromise amount would be $10,000.
+And if you only owed the IRS $10,000, you would be paying them in full.

-Is my “reasonable collection potential” low enough to get an Offer in Compromise accepted?
+Is my reasonable collection potential low enough to get an IRS offer in compromise accepted?

-This reminds me of a conversation I had last week with a Personal Injury Attorney based out of Connecticut, Richard Hastings, Esq.
-He said that often times, he would talk to a potential client someone over the phone who was just in a car accident.
-Soon, he tells me, he’d be asked “what’s my claim worth?”
-He told me that the way he handles this question is by saying “Sure, I will tell you what you claim is worth once you can answer my next question.”
-His client would say “o.k., sure.”
-And then Attorney Hastings would ask “What do you think of my tie?”
-His client would say, “Well, I can’t see it.
-I don’t know.”
-And then Attorney Hastings would go on “Well it’s like that – I can’t see your entire case right now.
-Only when we are nearly complete with our work will be really know what we are dealing with.
-I can’t tell you what your case it worth.
-There are too many factors to give an accurate range.
-But you do have claim worth pursing, I can tell you that.”
+This reminds me of a conversation I had last week with a personal injury attorney based out of Connecticut, Richard Hastings, Esq.
+He mentioned that he often talks to a potential client over the phone, usually someone who was just in a car accident.
+It doesn’t take long, he tells me, before he’s asked the age-old question, “What’s my claim worth?”
+He told me that the way he handles this question is by saying, “Sure, I will tell you what your claim is worth if you can answer my next question.”
+His client agrees, and then Attorney Hastings asks, “What do you think of my tie?”
+The client always answers the same way, “Well, I can’t see it, so I guess I don’t know.”
+Attorney Hastings then goes on to say, “Well it’s like that – I can’t see your entire case right now.
+Only when we are nearly complete with our work will we really know what we are dealing with.
+I can’t tell you what your case is worth as there are too many factors to give an accurate range.
+But you do have a claim worth pursing, I can tell you that.”

 For us, the situation is nearly identical.
-We can’t give an accurate range of what we can settle an IRS tax debt for until we are almost nearly done with our work.
-But we can at least recognize when we have a situation when tax debt help is necessary.
+We can’t give an accurate range of what we can settle an IRS tax debt for until we are nearing the end of our work.
+But, we can at least recognize when we have a situation where a client needs our help.